-Check the health of an Azure AD Domain Services managed domain
+Check the health of an Azure Active Directory Domain Services managed domain

 - Synchronization with Azure AD

-Alerts are generated for issues on your managed domain that need to be addressed in order for Azure AD Domain Services to run.
-Each alert explains the issue and provides a resolution URL that outlines specific steps to resolve the issue.
-To view all alerts and their resolutions, visit the Troubleshoot alerts article.
+Alerts are generated for issues in an Azure AD DS managed domain that need to be addressed for the service to run correctly.
+Each alert explains the problem and gives a URL that outlines specific steps to resolve the issue.
+For more information on the possible alerts and their resolutions, see Troubleshooting alerts.

-Alerts are categorized into three different levels of severity: critical, warning, and informational.
+Health status alerts are categorized into the following levels of severity:

-- Critical alerts are issues that severely impact your managed domain.
-These alerts should be addressed immediately, as Microsoft cannot monitor, manage, patch, and synchronize the managed domain until the issues are resolved.
+- Critical alerts are issues that severely impact the Azure AD DS managed domain.
+These alerts should be addressed immediately.
+The Azure platform can't monitor, manage, patch, and synchronize the managed domain until the issues are resolved.

 - Warning alerts notify you of issues that may impact the Azure AD DS managed domain operations if the problem persists.
-These alerts also offer recommendations to secure your managed domain.
+These alerts also offer recommendations to secure the managed domain.

 - Informational alerts are notifications that don't negatively impact the Azure AD DS managed domain.
 Informational alerts provide some insight as to what's happening in the managed domain.